Market entry could be a possible solution that may not be obvious at the beginning of a case

 Once you have all your answers, synthesize them to give a recommendation based on the facts you collected.
 Don't forget to take another minute to structure your answer but make sure to provide your answer first and then the reasons!
 Check out our article about the pyramid principle for more details regarding communication.

-Key takeaways and further reading for market entry cases
+Key takeaways for market entry cases

 - Market entry cases are often hidden in other case types such as cases involving increasing revenues of a company.